 The Bloody Roar games have Uriko, who is halfway between Catgirl and a Petting Zoo Person.
 Her head, face, and ears are catgirl like, however her limbs are more animal-like than standard cat girls.

 Lin from Breath Of Fire V is also a catgirl, but never removes her ear-covering headgear in the game itself, though her tail is still quite evident - a rare case of Concept Art Dang It.

-Shanoa from Castlevania Order Of Ecclesia can transform into a catgirl with a particular glyph.
-In addition to giving her a new set of attacks, it also allows her to talk to the various cats that she rescues.
+Shanoa from Castlevania: Order of Ecclesia can transform into a catgirl with a particular glyph.
+It gives her a new set of attacks, it makes the normally hostile enemy catgirls friendly to her (to the point that they aid her in battle), and it also allows her to talk to the various cats that she rescues.

 Xiao from the first Dark Cloud game is an interesting case.
 She starts out as a regular stray cat found in one of the game's dungeons, and an item used to advance later on turns her into a human, and also the first ally in your party.
 In Dark Chronicle, a cat-girl costume can be acquired for the female main character

 Beastmasters in Disgaea 2 combine standard demonic ears with not quite as standard lion tails and "mane-like" hair for the appearance of almost-but-not-quite lion girls.
 The "Kit Catnote Now called "Nekomata" as of Disgaea 4" breed of monsters are so obvious they didn't even get mentioned, with kitty ears, tail, and strategically-placed strips of fur, Felicia-style.

 Not to mention the Thieves in Disgaea 2, who had cat eyes and wore a hood that resembled cat ears.